unicode-org/cldr/docs/ldml/tr35-personNames.md

     2. The script has the script metadata property lbLetters = YES (this can also be algorithmically derived from the LineBreak property data).
 5. Otherwise, let nativeSpaceReplacement = ""

-3. If the language subtag of the formatter's locale equals the language subtag of the name's locale, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
+3. If the formatter base language equals the name base language, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
 4. Replace all sequences of space in the resolved pattern string by the spaceReplacement.

-Remember that **a name in a different script** will use a different locale for formatting.
+Remember that **a name in a different script** will use a different locale for formatting, as per <a href="#switch-formatting-locales">Switch the formatting locale if necessary</a>.
 For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters on [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein)